tcz/js-secure-uploader/README.md

 Js-secure-uploader is a framework-independent Javascript library that allows you to upload files to a remote server with client-side integrity checking.

-It works with the latest HTML5 technologies (File API, Web workers) therefore its browser support is very limited, currently only works with Chrome.
+It works with the latest HTML5 technologies (File API, Web workers) therefore its browser support is limited, currently only works with Chrome and Firefox.

 It is capable to upload really big files to be combined on server side.
 It is because js-secure-uploader creates small chunks of the files, and calculates hash for each (and the entire file too).